Deep Sleep Science

 Deep Sleep (N3) by Age: The Ohayon Normative Data Guide

 N3 slow-wave deep sleep declines by approximately 2% per decade of adult life — from around 24% in childhood to under 5% in adults over 70.
-This page presents the Ohayon et al. (2004) normative data as the definitive reference for what is and is not normal deep sleep at every age, with wearable interpretation guidance and lifestyle levers.
+This page presents the Ohayon et al. (2004) normative data as the definitive reference for what is and is not normal deep sleep at every age, with wearable interpretation guidance, gender differences, and lifestyle levers.

 The reassurance this page provides: a 65-year-old whose fitness tracker shows 20–25 minutes of “deep sleep” is not sleeping badly — they are sleeping at the upper end of the age-appropriate normal range.
 Most “low deep sleep” alerts from consumer wearables in older adults reflect biology, not pathology.
 Enter your age below to see your specific normal range.